skydoves/landscapist/docs/landscapist/performance-comparison.md

 The honest positioning, and it is worth being precise about which "footprint" is meant.
-The AAR is smaller; the runtime memory is not. landscapist-core keys its memory cache on the size an image is drawn at, so it holds one entry per distinct size where Coil holds one per image: three times the entries and up to seven times the bytes for a screen that asks for near duplicate sizes.
+The AAR is smaller; the runtime memory is not. landscapist-core keys its memory cache on the size an image is drawn at, so it holds one entry per distinct size where Coil holds one per image.
+Forty images each asked for at a thumbnail, a list row, a jittered grid and a detail size gives it three times the entries and 1.27 times the bytes; one image asked for at fifteen sizes between 352 and 366 px gives it eight entries against Coil's one, and 7.7 times the bytes.
 What it buys is that a 96 px slot is answered with 96 px, where Coil answers it with whatever it has, which can be the 720 px detail bitmap and 56 times the pixels to sample on every frame that draws it.

-On speed, measured on the JVM against Coil 3.6.2 in the same process (`./gradlew :benchmark-engine:run`): landscapist decodes a 4000x3000 JPEG down to 400x300 in 42 ms against Coil's 49 ms, allocates 748 B per memory cache hit against 1.6 KiB, and reaches the network once where Coil reaches it 32 times for 32 concurrent requests for one image.
-It loses on a cold load, by about 15 percent, to a thread hop it takes deliberately so that blocking disk reads stay off the caller's thread. **None of this is measured on Android**, which is the platform that ships, and the decoders there are different code on both sides.
+On speed, on the JVM (`./gradlew :benchmark-engine:run`), landscapist allocates 748 B per memory cache hit against Coil's 1.6 KiB, and reaches the network once where Coil reaches it 32 times for 32 concurrent requests for one image.
+Both of those run the real Coil engine in the same process.

+It decodes a 4000x3000 JPEG down to 400x300 in 42 ms against 49 ms, and that row is a model rather than a head to head: the comparison is against a hand written `Image.makeFromEncoded` plus a canvas scale, which is what Coil's `SkiaImageDecoder` does, not against Coil itself.

+It loses on a cold load, to a thread hop it takes deliberately so that blocking disk reads stay off the caller's thread.
+The size of that loss is not quoted here because the timing rows do not reproduce closely enough across JVM invocations to quote.

+**None of this is measured on Android**, which is the platform that ships, and the decoders there are different code on both sides.

 ### 2. Macrobenchmark (frame timing and jank)